 Just as it is not preferable to rely on data subjects’ consent as a legal means for processing data, a similar rationale cautions against predicating the legality of a transfer of data to the US upon consent.
 Article 49 makes clear that the parties should only rely on consent as a last resort, if the Model Clauses or another non-consent-based mechanism is not available, because using consent as the condition predicate will subject the parties to heightened restrictions and documentation requirements.

 Given all of the above, Greenhouse expects that its EU customers will want to avoid depending on getting consent from data subjects in order to legally transfer data to Greenhouse.
 Accordingly, we do not have plans to build functionality to collect and store such consent on the platform.
-We will, however, have features to allow customers to build language into job boards to meet the requirements of Article 13, which mandate that a controller provide clear and concise language to data subjects at the time of data collection indicating that the controller intends to transfer personal data to a third country, with reference to the safeguards in place that render the transaction legal.
+We will, however, have language built into our job boards to meet the requirements of Article 13 , which mandate that a controller provide clear and concise language to data subjects at the time of data collection indicating that the controller intends to transfer personal data to a third country, with reference to the safeguards in place that render the transaction legal.

-Greenhouse plans to build easily configurable tools that will allow you to comply with these obligations quickly and efficiently, enabling you to:
+Greenhouse has built easily configurable tools that will allow you to comply with these obligations quickly and efficiently, enabling you to:

 - Set a deletion timeframe that allows you to configure for bulk deletion when your legitimate interest in retaining data has expired.
 You will be able to decide which predetermined conditions must be met to indicate that your legal basis for keeping the data has expired (for example, one month after a candidate’s application is rejected);